aptech/docs/docs/waldtest.rst

 Example Three: Testing the equality of variables
 +++++++++++++++++++++++++++++++++++++++++++++++++
-The true usefulness of the :func:`waldTest` procedure is the ability to more than if variables are equal to zero.
+The true usefulness of the :func:`waldTest` procedure is the ability to test more than if variables are equal to zero.
 For example, suppose we want to test if the coefficients for the *rep78: Average* and *rep78: Good* categories are equal.
 We can do this by testing the hypothesis that ``rep78: Average - rep78: Good = 0``.

 ::